KDAB/cxx-qt/book/src/bridge/extern_rustqt.md

 This complements the [`extern "Rust"` CXX section](https://cxx.rs/extern-rust.html) but allows for declaring Qt specific features on C++ types.

+Automatically converting to camel or snake case can be done through an [attribute](./attributes.md#automatic-case-conversion) at the block level.

 ## `QObject`s

 The `#[qobject]` attribute may be placed on a type alias to generate a [`QObject`](https://doc.qt.io/qt-6/qobject.html) type in C++.